meltano/meltano/docs/src/docs/singer-spec.md

 Catalog files define the structure of one or many data streams.
 Taps are capable of both using and generating catalog files.

-The structure of a catalog file is JSON object with a single top-level property:
+The structure of a catalog file is a JSON object with a single top-level property:

 * `streams` - this is a list containing information for each data stream that can be extracted

 Each item within the `streams` list is another JSON object with the following required properties:

 * `stream` - this is the identifier of the stream (`tools`, `team`, etc.)
-* `tap_stream_id` - this is the unique identifier of the stream which can differ from the `stream` name since some sources may have multiple streams named the same thing
+* `tap_stream_id` - this is the unique identifier of the stream which can differ from the `stream` name since some sources may have multiple streams with the same name
 * `schema` - this is the JSON schema of the stream

 Optional properties within the list are:

 * `table_name` - this is only used for a database source and is the name of the table
-* `metadata` - this is a list that defines extra information about items within a stream. this is discussed more in the Metadata section below
+* `metadata` - this is a list that defines extra information about items within a stream.
+This is discussed more in the [Metadata](/docs/singer-spec.html#metadata) section below

 An example catalog with a single stream and no metadata is as follows: